By: Thom Fain

 Read on Substack

-Since the end of World War II, the global economy has run on a Keynesian engine, which is a fancy way of saying that debt is not a bug in the system — debt is the system.
+Since the end of World War II, the global economy has run on a Keynesian engine, which is a fancy way of saying that debt is not a side effect of the system — debt is the system.
 The whole apparatus needs two things to keep functioning: low interest rates and a growing population.
 Low rates keep incomes rising and inflation slow.
 They also make borrowing irresistible.
 Companies borrow.
 Investors borrow.
 Governments borrow.
 Everyone borrows, because why wouldn’t you?
 Money is cheap.
 The future is going to be bigger than the present, and bigger futures generate bigger returns, and bigger returns pay off today’s debts.
 It’s elegant, if you don’t think about it too hard.
 It’s terrifying, if you do.

 The thing is, this arrangement works only as long as the future reliably pays for the present.
 And the future pays for the present through people — specifically, through a growing workforce producing expanding economic activity, generating the cash flow that services all the debt we’ve stacked up like a civilizational game of Jenga.
 More people means more workers means more tax revenue means more consumption means the debt gets paid and we do it all again next quarter.
-This is not a conspiracy.
-It’s just arithmetic.
+I wish this was conspiracy, but it’s not; it’s just arithmetic.

 It does not, at the moment, feel particularly stable.